2mol/juricho.me/content/posts/replit-haskell.md

 +++
-title = "Write Haskell in your browser" date = 2019-02-13 template = "post.html"
+title = "A primer for Haskell on repl.it" date = 2019-02-13
+template = "post.html"
 +++